ntoll/ntoll.github.io/posts/why-computers-3.md

 .. author: Nicholas H.Tollervey
 -->

-## Representation
+## Why Computers Work (part 3)

 It's easy to imagine one thing representing another.
 We do this all the time.

-For example, in the UK the royal standard always flies from buildings containing the Queen.
+For example, in the UK the royal standard always flies from buildings containing the monarch.
 This flag is understood to represent the Queen's presence and somebody ensures it is flown at the right moment from the buildings she visits.

 ![Royal Standard over Buckingham Palace](/images/royal_standard.jpg)